awslabs/multi-model-server/README.md

 1. signature.json - required; the inputs and outputs of the model
 2. name-symbol.json - required; the model's definition (layers, etc.); name is any prefix you give it
-3. name-0000.params - required; the model's hyper-parameters and weights; name must match the name from the previous json file
+3. name-0000.params - required; the model's hyper-parameters and weights; name must match the name from the previous JSON file
 4. synset.txt - optional; a list of names of the prediction classes

 **signature.json**